algorithm-helper/algorithm-helper/content/categories/data-structures/lists/queue.md

     }

     /**
-     * Returns the item at the front of the QueueResizingArray.
+     * Returns the item at the front of the QueueDynamicArray.
      *
-     * @return the item at the front of the QueueResizingArray
+     * @return the item at the front of the QueueDynamicArray
-     * @throws NoSuchElementException if this QueueResizingArray is empty */ public T peek() {
+     * @throws NoSuchElementException if this QueueDynamicArray is empty */ public T peek() {
         if (isEmpty())
             throw new NoSuchElementException("peek from empty " +
-                    "QueueResizingArray");
+                    "QueueDynamicArray");
         return arr[first];
     }

     /**
-     * Returns a String representation of the QueueResizingArray, in the form
+     * Returns a String representation of the QueueDynamicArray, in the form
-     * [x0, x1, ... xn] where x0...xn are elements of the QueueResizingArray in
+     * [x0, x1, ... xn] where x0...xn are elements of the QueueDynamicArray in
      * forward order.
      *
-     * @return a String representation of the QueueResizingArray, with elements
+     * @return a String representation of the QueueDynamicArray, with elements
      *         separated by a comma and space
      */
     public String toString() {